BEING TEXT OF THE PRESS CONFERENCE BY THE HON. MINISTER OF INFORMATION

 The army, the air force and the police, among others, have also been

-receiving modern hardware to strengthen their arsenal. - The Administration has not concentrated on the kinetic measures
+6. The Administration has not concentrated on the kinetic measures

 alone.
 Non-kinetic measures have also been strengthened.
 The